ff6347/lifelines/README.md

     material: nib/ carton, brown/ ink, green
-    use all materials. draw the lines/ wrinkels of your left or right palm. don’t draw the contour of your hand. scale 1:1 Mark one of the lines with a free choosen title.
+    use all materials. draw the lines/ wrinkels of your left or right palm. don’t draw the contour of your hand. scale 1:1 Give one of the lines a free choosen title.

 ###### Algorithm Number Three: Results